Managing trace buffers

 Note:

-In order to allocate or free the trace buffers, your application must have the
+In order to allocate or free the trace buffers, your application must be the registered

 For more information, see the entry